 I use the term ’increase the likelihood‘ because the chances of materializing a dream depends on multiple factors such as your personality, skills, and opportunities.
 What I’m offering is a template that generally works when well applied, but it does not guarantee that you’ll get the results that you expect.
-What it does guarantee is personal growth and a boost in confidence.
+What it does guarantee are character-building experiences and a boost in confidence.

 Here are five essential ingredients that could potentially turn a pipe dream into reality: